A mission statement declares your restaurant’s reason for existing.

 What Makes a Bad Mission Statement?

-You can recognize what makes a bad mission statement when it:
+You can recognise what makes a bad mission statement when it:

 - Beats around the bush